meetbryce/today-i-unlearned/README.md

 ### `templates/lesson_feedback.html`

 This page allows the user to provide any feedback they have about a given lesson.
 The full lesson is shown on the page so that the user can easily reference it when providing their feedback.
+The title of the lesson is included to maintain continuity in context while the user writes their feedback.

 ### `templates/lesson_feedback_success.html`